FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Statistics-View.md

 ## 3 Statistic of product-line specification

-It shows detailed information about the invariants and the methods of project which implements these features.
+It shows detailed information about the specification of the product line.
+Currently only for feature-oriented contracts in JML with FeatureHouse.

-The first node is about the invariants in classes.
-It delivers the package and the feature of the invariant and the names of them.
-Double-click on the name and the editor will open and the cursor jumps to the line of interest.
+The first node shows statistics about **invariants**.
+The sub-nodes show detailed information on ionvariants for each class.

-The second and third nodes are about contracts and work analogue.
+The second and third nodes show statistics about **contracts** and **methods with contracts** work analogue.

-The fourth node shows the number of all explicit contract refinements.
+The fourth node shows statistics about the usage of **contract refinement strategies**.

 The fifth node shows the method contracts sorted by feature.